 Times Tables Grid Races are simple enough…

 Start with columns and rows headed in numerical order.
-Children race to fill in their blank times tables grid as quickly as possible (noting down the time taken to do so to allow them to see if they can improve on their time during future times table grid races).
-Again, you can differentiate or show progression by using both times tables grids up to 100 and times tables grids up to 12 x 12.
+Children race to fill in their blank times tables grid as quickly as possible (noting down the time taken to do so to allow them to see if they can improve on their time during future races).
+Again, you can differentiate or show progression by using both times tables grids up to 100 and grids up to 12 x 12.

-You could then move your pupils on to times tables grid races with the numerical column and row headings inverted.
+You could then move your pupils on to races with the numerical column and row headings inverted.

 From that point onwards, it’s best to randomise the column and row headings on the children’s blank grids.
 We’ve created a randomized blank grid and a blank grid template to enable you to create times tables grid race templates until your heart’s content and until your class’ multiplication tables have been mastered!